Trimix (breathing gas): Disadvantages of the helium

 Helium conducts heat six times faster than air, so helium-breathing divers often carry a separate supply of a different gas to inflate drysuits.
 This is to avoid the risk of hypothermia caused by using helium as inflator gas.
 Argon, carried in a small, separate tank connected only to the inflator of the drysuit, is preferred to air, since air conducts heat 50% faster than argon.
-Dry suits (if used together with a buoyancy compensator) still require a minimum of inflation to avoid "squeezing", i.e. damage to skin caused by pinching by tight dry suit folds.
+Dry suits (if used together with a buoyancy compensator) still require a minimum of inflation to avoid "suit squeeze", i.e. injury to skin caused by pinching by tight dry suit folds.

-Helium dissolves into tissues (this is called on-gassing) more rapidly than nitrogen as the ambient pressure is increased.
-A consequence of the higher loading in some tissues is that many decompression algorithms require deeper decompression stops than a similar pressure exposure dive using air, and helium is more likely to come out of solution and cause decompression sickness following a fast ascent.
+Helium diffuses into tissues (called ingassing) more rapidly than nitrogen as the ambient pressure is increased.
+A consequence of the higher loading in some tissues is that some decompression algorithms require deeper decompression stops than a similar pressure exposure dive using air, and helium is more likely to come out of solution and cause decompression sickness following a fast ascent.

 In addition to physiological disadvantages, the use of trimix also has economic and logistic disadvantages.
 The price of helium increased by over 51% between the years 2000 and 2011.
 This price increase affects open-circuit divers more than closed-circuit divers due to the larger volume of helium consumed on a typical trimix dive.
-Additionally, as trimix fills require a more expensive analysis equipment than air and nitrox fills, there are fewer trimix filling stations.
+Additionally, as trimix fills require more expensive helium analysis equipment than air and nitrox fills, there are fewer trimix filling stations.
 The relative scarcity of trimix filling stations may necessitate going far out of one's way in order to procure the necessary mix for a deep dive that requires the gas.